-Empowering widows/Guardians through counselling, literacy and business skills training that will enable them generate sustainable income to support their families;
+Empowering widows/guardians via counselling, literacy and business skills training that will enable them to generate a sustainable income to support their families.

-Enriching the entire community where ACT works by providing technical and material support to local schools and health services;
+Developing the entire community where ACT works by providing technical and material support to local schools and health services.

 Youth IDEA is our Youth International Development Experience and Awareness initiative in the UK.
 We are working with schools, churches and youth organisations, including the National Citizen Service (NCS), to raise awareness, provide experience and champion global citizenship among young people in the UK.